create3000/x_ite/docs/_posts/components/RigidBodyPhysics/RigidBodyCollection.md

 ### MFNode [in] **set_contacts** <small class="red">not supported</small>

-*set_contacts* input field for Contact nodes provides per-frame information about contacts between bodies.
+*set_contacts* input field for Contact nodes provides per-frame information about *contacts* between bodies.

+#### Warning

+- It is an error to define this transient inputOnly field in an X3D file, instead only use it a destination for ROUTE events.

 ### SFVec3f [in, out] **gravity** 0 -9.8 0 <small>(-∞,∞)</small>

-*gravity* indicates direction and strength of local gravity vector for this collection of bodies (units m/sec^2).
+*gravity* indicates direction and strength of local *gravity* vector for this collection of bodies (units m/sec^2).

 ### SFBool [in, out] **preferAccuracy** FALSE